ynput/OpenPype/website/docs/module_slack.md

 manually added to target channel by Slack admin!
 (In target channel write: ```/invite @OpenPypeNotifier``)

+#### Upload review
+Integration can upload 'review' file (if present in an instance), for that bot must be manually added to target channel by Slack admin!
+(In target channel write: ```/invite @OpenPypeNotifier``)

+Burnin version (usually .mp4) is preferred if present.

+Please be sure that this configuration is viable for your use case.
+In case of uploading large reviews to Slack, all publishes will be slowed down and you might hit a file limit on Slack pretty soon (it is 5GB for Free version of Slack, any file cannot be bigger than 1GB).
+You might try to add `{review_link}` to message content.
+This link might help users to find review easier on their machines.
+(It won't show a playable preview though!)

 #### Message
 Message content can use Templating (see [Available template keys](admin_settings_project_anatomy#available-template-keys)).